saiganesh1804/microsoft_analysis.sql/README.md

 2. File named queries_answers.txt should contain the SQL statements for each of the below problems.

-3. File named output.txt should contain the output of the execution of the script queries_answers.txt.
+3. File named output.txt should contain the output screenshots of the execution of the script queries_answers.txt.